AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.
 Exploration means a random action is chosen to try to get better overall average performance, while exploiting means an action is chosen so that increase the performance.

-* epsilonDecayFactor: The higher the value, the slower the epsilon decays.
+* epsilonDecayFactor: The higher the value, the slower the epsilon decays to lower value.
 The value must be set between 0 and 1.

 * actionSelectionFunction: The function on how to choose an action.
 Available options are: